Sakana: Etymology

-Ate (あて) or ategau (あてがう), meaning accompaniment is also sometimes used to refer to foods that go well with alcohol.
+Ate (あて) or ategau (あてがう), meaning 'accompaniment', is also sometimes used to refer to foods that go well with alcohol.

 Types of sakana

-When drinking at home sakana can be more modest.
-A bachelor or someone living alone might open a can of mackerel (sanma or saury) in miso or soy sauce or simply use a pre-packaged form of sakana like pickles or Japanese potato salad bought at a supermarket or convenience store.
+When drinking at home, sakana can be more modest.
+A bachelor or someone living alone might open a can of mackerel (sanma or saury) in miso or soy sauce, or simply use a pre-packaged form of sakana like pickles or Japanese potato salad bought at a supermarket or convenience store.
 Certain sakana like kaki no tane are associated with bachelors or older men.

-Listed below are some common sakana.